 For first step you need to place 2 (two) roads (on both side of the river or valley), set the required height of the road ends.
 After it draw the polyline between two roads and select it, then click on Bridge Tool.
-In the settings window you can find an already standard settings of ArchiTerraPlus elements (size, border, 2D/3D representation, etc :
+In the settings window you can find an already standard settings of ArchiTerraPlus elements (size, border, 2D/3D representation, etc) and the Raily Bridge settings are also here.
+In Railway settings part the user can set 1way, 2ways rails and set the global parameters of it: